diegomezg/devops-trainee-program/12 - Configuration management/README.md

 This course will provide you with the experience necessary to be able to deploy and utilize Chef for configuration management and a basic understanding of Chef core components, architecture and basic troubleshooting.

 ## Objectives
-- An understanding of basic Chef terminology.
+- Describe basic Chef terminology.
 - An understanding of Chef product offering.
 - An understanding of Chef's design philosophy.
 - An understanding of Chef's approach to workflow and compliance.